Pramesh1/Analysis/README.md

 Peer Assessment Assignment - Coursera2014
 Pramesh

+     library(plyr)    -- the plyr package will be needed for the ddply function source("run_analysis.R")    -- to load
+     run_analysis()     --  to run

-(run_analysis.R) is the scripted function created for the assignment. the codebook explains the script and describes the variables used
+* The above is the scripted function created for the assignment.
+* The codebook explains the script and describes the variables used

 The main working directory is ste to "UCI HAR Dataset" - one level down from the working directory.
 But this can be changed in the script (right at the top).